katiestar99/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

             for colo in mydata:
                 for server in mydata[colo]['servers']:
                     self.inventory.add_host(server['name'])
-                    self.inventory.set_variable(server['name'], 'ansible_host', server['external_ip'])
+                    self.inventory.set_variable(server['name'], 'assible_host', server['external_ip'])

 The specifics will vary depending on API and structure returned.
-Remember that if you get an inventory source error or any other issue, you should ``raise AnsibleParserError`` to let Ansible know that the source was invalid or the process failed.
+Remember that if you get an inventory source error or any other issue, you should ``raise AssibleParserError`` to let Assible know that the source was invalid or the process failed.

 For examples on how to implement an inventory plugin, see the source code here:
-`lib/ansible/plugins/inventory <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/inventory>`_.
+`lib/assible/plugins/inventory <https://github.com/assible/assible/tree/devel/lib/assible/plugins/inventory>`_.

 .. _inventory_plugin_caching: